wKovacs64/hibp/MIGRATION.md

 #### 9.0.3 → 10.0.0

+- The production/minified versions of the browser build targets have been
+  renamed:

+  - ESM for Browsers (`<script type="module">`)
+    - `dist/browser/hibp.esm.min.js` → `dist/browser/hibp.module.js`
+  - UMD
+    - `dist/browser/hibp.umd.min.js` → `dist/browser/hibp.umd.js`

+- The development/non-minified versions of the UMD and ESM for browsers build targets have been removed.
+If you were using them, please update your imports to use the production/minified versions (see above).

+- The internal directory structure of the source code is now being preserved in the CJS and ESM for bundlers build outputs (`dist/cjs` and `dist/esm`).
+If you were deep importing anything you probably shouldn't have been (:wink:), you may need to update your imports.

 - Support for Node.js version 10.x has been dropped.
 You must upgrade your Node.js environment to at least v12.16.0.